fiberplane/create-honc-app/templates/d1/README.md

 ## 🪿 HONC

 This is a project created with the `create-honc-app` template.

 ### Getting started
-Text
+[D1](https://developers.cloudflare.com/d1/) is Cloudflare's serverless SQL database.
+Running HONC with a D1 database involves two key steps: first, setting up the project locally, and second, deploying it in production.
+You can spin up your D1 database locally using Wrangler.
+If you're planning to deploy your application for production use, ensure that you have created a D1 instance in your Cloudflare account.

 ### Project structure